opentofu/opentofu/internal/encryption/method/aesgcm/README.md

 # AES-GCM encryption method

+> [!WARNING]
+> This file is not an end-user documentation, it is intended for developers.
+Please follow the user documentation on the OpenTofu website unless you want to work on the encryption code.

 This folder contains the state encryption implementation of the AES-GCM encryption method.
 This is implemented following the guidance of the following document: ([NIST SP 800-38D](https://csrc.nist.gov/pubs/sp/800/38/d/final)).

 ## Configuration